netromdk/vermin/README.rst

   Usage: ./vermin.py [options] <python source files and folders..>

   Options:
     -q    Quite mode.
 It only prints the final versions verdict.
     -v..
 Verbosity level 1 to 3. -v, -vv, and -vvv shows increasingly more information.
           -v    will show the individual versions required per file.
           -vv   will also show which modules, functions etc. that constitutes the requirements.
           -vvv  will also show line/col numbers.
     -t=V  Target version that files must abide by.
 Can be specified once or twice.
           If not met Vermin will exit with code 1.
     -p=N  Use N concurrent processes to analyze files (defaults to all cores = 8).
     -i    Ignore incompatible version warnings.
     -l    Lax mode: ignores conditionals (if, ternary, for, while, try, bool op) on AST traversal, which can be useful when minimum versions are detected in conditionals that it is known does not affect the results.
     -d    Dump AST node visits.
+    --hidden
+          Analyze 'hidden' files and folders starting with '.' (ignored by default).

   % ./vermin.py -q vermin
   Minimum required versions: 2.7, 3.0